wendirad/yenepay.sdk.python/README.md

 ## Basic Usage

 ### Creating client
-* Inorder to use any feature from this package, first you have to create a client instance.
+* To use any feature from this package, first you have to create a client instance.
 ```python
 from yenepay import Client